michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw4.md

 AUX|0|0|0.4|0.6|0|0
 VERB|0|0|0.1|0.2|0.5|0.2

-## Deliverables for part 1
 Using the Viterbi algorithm and the given HMM, find the most likely tag sequence for the following 2 sentences.
-Show your work, including filling in Viterbi tables or lattices.
-Report the most likely tag sequences for these sentences in your report.
 1. “Patrick can see Cherry”
 1. “will Cherry spot Patrick”

-To get you started on the Viterbi tables, here are the first 2 columns for the first phrase.
+To get you started on the Viterbi tables, here are the first 2 columns for the first sentence.
 You'll also want to include the backtraces.

 POS state | will | Cherry | spot| Patrick
 ----|---|----|---|---
 NOUN|0.21|0.0042| |
 AUX|0|0.0252| |
 VERB|0|0.015| |

+## Deliverables for part 1
+In your report, show your work for calculating the Viterbi tables or lattices for both example sentences.
+Report the most likely tag sequences for these 2 sentences.

 # 2. Fine-tune a BERT-based NER model